tim-christy/tim-christy.github.io/_posts/setup/data_pipeline/2024-04-12-postgres-setup.md

 The -e option sets up environment variables in the container.
 Postgres requires that there at least be a password variable set up, so we do that here.
-The "postgres" password is fine for now, but there's a better way to handle sensitive data altogether that will be covered later in these posts.
+The "postgres" password is fine for now, but there's a better way to handle sensitive data altogether that will be covered in later posts.

 -e POSTGRES_DB=raw
 This creates a database called raw.
-We're going to use this to dump our data into once the pipeline gets flowing.
+This will be used as the project grows to store raw incoming data.

 --network networkdp
 This lets docker know that this container should run on the network we created